Trenches and craters scar the surface of Monte Grappa

 Read my CyclingNews article

 It was in August of 1901 that the patriarch of Venice, Beppe Sartor of nearby Riese (who would later become Pope Pius X), arrived in Borso del Grappa to start his trek to Cima Grappa to bless a new statue of the Madonna.
 He was surprised to find a large group of pious townspeople waiting to accompany him on the journey, which he made astride a white mule.
 This event has entered into local legend and was reenacted in 2001, on its 100th anniversary.

 A Little History, and More...

 The origin of its name is unertain.
 One hypothesis is that it was derived from crapp or grepp, meaning crag in an ancient pre-Latin language (there are indeed mountains named Monte Crep, Crep Nudo, et al)).
-It has nothing to do with grappa, the alcoholic drink, which comes from grappolo, a grape cluster, or graspa, the leftover stems, skins, and seeds from which grappa is made.
+It has nothing to do with grappa, the alcoholic drink, which may come from grappolo, a grape cluster, or mpre likely, graspa, the leftover stems, skins, and seeds from which grappa is made.
 The nearby city of Bassano addded del Grappa to its name in honor of the mountain's significance in WWI; just coincidentally is the city also known for the potent liquor.
 Some sources state that the mountain was once called Alpe Madre, Mother Alp.